weilingx46/workshop-ws-5-8-aws/README.md

   }
 }
 ```
+Run this code

-`aws events put-rule --name hackerNewsDigest --schedule-expression 'cron(0/59 * * * ? *)'` Sets this as an event to trigger every hour (potential extra credit could be for someone to make this trigger once a day rather than every hour).
+`aws events put-rule --name hackerNewsDigest --schedule-expression 'cron(0/59 * * * ? *)'` Sets this as an event to trigger every hour

 Running the above command will output the `arn` of the task.
 Copy it.